liberland/docs/regulations/drafts/order-on-governance-2.md

 #### Article 9: Initial Settlement Establishment

-1. Before establishing a Developed Settlement, the Minister shall urgently ensure the presence of the following facilities for a Basic Settlement:
+1. Before establishing a Developed Settlement, the Minister shall urgently ensure the presence of the following facilities for a Initial Settlement:

    a) Toilets for ten people